-Mrs Gurney teaches computing on a Tuesday morning.
+Mrs Gurney teaches computing on a Thursday morning.

 We are rolling with phonics and children will bring a book and their reading record home each day.
 Please read little and often and write a message in the reading record.
 All reading is good reading.
 This is such an exciting time.

 Please look out for a text message to let you know when we will go to the forest.
 We will use our wonderful outdoor space as much as we can and this will not always be on the same day each week.

 Children’s progress and activities are recorded in their own Learning Journeys.
 These act as a summary of the journey children embark upon during their time in Reception and demonstrate the progress and success that has been achieved, as well as the next steps that may need to be taken.

 We have read the story of the Creation and retold this with a story map.
 We have looked at our planet on Google Earth and discussed the colours and what we can see.
 The clouds are very visible.
 The white is the ice and the snow and the green is the land.
 The Pioneers also noticed that some of the land is different colours and knew that this was because some places are hot and dry.
 The Pioneers then recreated what they saw and talked about what they had painted.
 They enjoyed mixing and naming the colours too.